pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/6_cluster_example_k8s.md

+Instead of managing manually your own cluster as in the precedent page, you might want to choose a container orchestration tool such as Kubernetes to have a maximum of flexibility on your deployment.
 This page gives detailed information on how to run Cells in a multi-node setup using inside Kubernetes.

 ## What is Kubernetes ?